Jesus' Parables for Disciples

 Ultimately, not even gold will endure (2 Peter 3:12) -- only genuine, tested, purified faith.
 The Greek word used here is dokimazō, "to make a critical examination of something to determine genuineness, put to the test, examine."
 And that tested and approved faith will bring great glory and honor to Jesus when he returns.

-circumstances to refine and purify your faith?
-What did God accomplish in your
+used difficult circumstances to refine and purify your faith?
+What did God

-life?
-How, exactly, does genuine, tested faith bring glory to Jesus?
+accomplish in your life?
+How, exactly, does genuine, tested faith bring glory to

 Peter the Fisherman and the believers he preached to had found a joy beyond themselves, a joy that they experienced even when everything wasn't going well, even when persecution was intense (see Matthew 5:10-12):